zhang-stephen/ethernet_w5300/README.md

 #### `w5300_irq_handler`

-It's designed for read interrupt requests for IRQ handlers from IR and Sn_IR when `int_n` active low, and clear the interrupt requests.
+It's designed for read interrupt requests for IRQ handlers from IR and Sn_IR when `int_n` is pulled down, and clear the interrupt requests.

 There are several ports to indicate the interrupt status.